Fantasia on a Theme by Thomas Tallis: Fantasia

 In the Opening Statement of the full theme, beginning in the 15th bar, the two orchestras and solo quartet come together.
-The first two Tallis phrases and sway motif are played on all second violins, violas and celli continuing into a 6/8 section in Phrygian mode for the third and fourth phrases of Tallis’s theme.
+The first two Tallis phrases and sway motif are played on all second violins, violas and celli continuing into a 6/8 section in Phrygian mode for the third and fourth phrases of Tallis's theme.
 The first violins join for a restatement of the fourth phrase.
 In the 30th bar the time signature changes back to 3/4 and the music rises to a climax.
-Schwarts says “There's much octave double-stopping (each string player sounds two notes at once), a higher dynamic, and an appassionato marking after all!”
+In an analysis published in 1995, Stephen Schwartz comments, "There's much octave double-stopping (each string player sounds two notes at once), a higher dynamic, and an appassionato marking after all!"
 The statement ends dying away in 6/8 section dying with a texture reminiscent of the opening two bars.

 In the First Episode the two orchestras divide, the key switches to C major and the time signature (but not the pulse of the music) changes rapidly.
 The section uses the second and third Tallis phrases alternating with the sway motif.
 The solo viola leads off the Second Episode with a variation on the third Tallis phrase in E phrygian marked Poco più animato.
-The other three members of the quartet join, followed by the two orchestras, while “the string quartet continues its polyphonic meditation”.
+The other three members of the quartet join, followed by the two orchestras, while "the string quartet continues its polyphonic meditation".
 The Third Episode explores the sway motif.
 The quartet and orchestra 1 play together, contrasting with orchestra 2, and moving poco a poco animando to a crescendo to fortissimo.
 The climax is in 5/8.
 This dies down to a pianissimo "afterglow".
 In the Fourth and shortest episode, marked molto adagio, the sway motif is fragmented.
-Schwartz describes it as the "deep heart's core of the entire piece - a miracle of the imagination”.

-The music reverts to the original time and key for the Restatement.
-The themes return once again plucked on the low strings then taken up by solo violin and viola, while the reunited orchestras provide a “featherbed of sound”.
+Schwartz describes it as the "deep heart's core of the entire piece – a miracle of the imagination".
+The music reverts to the original time and key for the restatement.
+The themes return once again, plucked on the low strings and then taken up by solo violin and viola, while the reunited orchestras provide a "featherbed of sound".

 In Howes's analysis, "by way of coda the solo violin soars [and] The work ends on a chord of G major".